-DHEA is a hormone and part of a steroid pathway.
-There are concerns that using it as a supplement may increase the risk of hormone-sensitive cancers, including prostate, breast and ovarian cancers.
+DHEA is a hormone.
+It might increase levels of androgen and have a steroid effect.
+The long-term safety of DHEA use hasn't been established.
+There are concerns that using DHEA as a supplement might increase the risk of hormone-sensitive cancers, including prostate, breast and ovarian cancers.
 The National Collegiate Athletic Association has banned DHEA use among athletes.

 DHEA has been linked to:

 - Reduced high-density lipoprotein (HDL), or "good," cholesterol levels